Electric-G-Ltd/P100-PowerPlatform-ALM/governance/contributing.md

 ### 1. Understand the One-Topic-At-A-Time Workflow

 At any given time, **only one topic is active**.
-Check the repository for the issue labeled `topic:active`.
+Check the repository for the issue labeled `2-topic:active`.

 If you want to start new work:
 - Verify the current active topic is complete
-- Request approval from @electricgltd to mark the new topic as `topic:active`
+- Request approval from @electricgltd to mark the new topic as `2-topic:active`
 - Begin work once approved

 ### 2. Create an Issue